(718) 859-5392

-A partnerships is a business operated by several owners, called partners.
-This business is considered a “pass-through” entity because the partnerships taxes are passed to the owners on their tax returns.
+A partnership is a business that several owners, known as partners, operate.
+This type of business qualifies as a “pass-through” entity because the taxes flow directly to the owners, who report them on their individual tax returns.
+Choose us for your tax services!.

 Taxes Paid by a Partnerships are Mentioned Below